lisezmoi/lightbulb/README.md

-# Lightbulb CMS
+# Lightbulb

-Lightbulb CMS is a very light CMS.
+Lightbulb is a very light CMS.

 ```
 (~)